Michael Leavitt (artist): Background

-From 1998 to 2004 Leavitt executed a series of conceptual art pieces like "Push Button Performer" (2001–2004) with cabaret-style audience confrontations in public.
-In the same period Leavitt's studio became known as The Intuition Kitchen ArtShop in Seattle, evolving as a self-produced gallery space.
-His 'ArtShop' sold his trading cards and first hand-made action figures.
+From 1998 to 2004 Leavitt developed a set of conceptual art pieces while his central Seattle studio evolved as a self-produced gallery space.
+His "Intuition Kitchen ArtShop" sold his trading cards and first hand-made action figures.
 It closed in 2004 as Leavitt showed his work in retail galleries.
 Since then Leavitt has continued his professional career and community activism.